jdai8/cmsc430/README.md

 ## Part 2 - Error handling

-These errors now raise integer exceptions between 1 and 5 (based on the order below).
+Tests that produce errors have a comment at the top with their expected value.
+This gets `read` by tests.
+Errors that produce exceptions (division by zero, calling non-functions) raise integers, rather than symbols or strings.
-Using integers is easier for checking exception types, since we have `eq?` and `=`, but not `equal?`.
+This makes exception types easier to check, since we have `eq?` and `=`, but not `equal?`.

 1. Division by zero